peter-kimanzi/food-ecommerce/README.md

 # food-ecommerce
-A website to sell food products online
+A website to sell food products online.

 * mobile friendly